algomo/knowledge-base/docs/docs/introduction/About Algomo.md

 5. **A tool** is a programmatic way for the chatbot to interact with a company’s or external systems, for example, ordering a pizza.

 ![Architecture](./images/algomo-architecture.png)

-### Why Algomo?

-- **Multilingual** : Algomo is a powerful multilingual platform, capable of delivering personalized customer experiences in over 100 languages.
-Its unique technology fully automates customer service in 109 languages, making multilingual AI accessible on a global scale.
-- **Data Integrations**: Algomo integrates data from a wide variety of sources into personalized customer responses.
-These sources include support articles, past conversations, PDFs, URLs, Notion pages, Word documents, and more.
-- **Omnichannel Self-Service platform**: Algomo offers a comprehensive omnichannel self-service experience on various communication platforms.
-These include WhatsApp, Facebook Messenger, and Algomo’s own chat widget, providing customers with the flexibility to choose their preferred mode of communication.
-- **AI Assistance and Screen Sharing**: Algomo enhances agent productivity by providing AI suggestions and enabling live screen sharing.
-This feature not only helps to speed up response times but also improves the quality of support provided.
-- **Smart Assignment**: Algomo can seamlessly assign conversations to the appropriate specialist when human intervention is needed.
-This ensures that customers always get the help they need from the most suitable team member.
-- **Multiple Reply Options with Live Translation**: Algomo allows agents to reply from various channels including Slack, Email, or the inbuilt Algomo inbox, which supports live translation.
-This feature enables real-time multilingual communication, making it easier for support teams to assist customers in their native languages.